Hobbies and interests

 WinnerBio

-My name is Jaiden Collins-Russell, and I am a 19 year old Elementary Education major.
-I attend North Carolina A&T, and I am a member of the North Carolina Teaching Fellows, where I draw speakers during our Tuesday meetings.
-I advocate for education, civil rights, and anything and everything Black!
+Hi everyone!
+My name is Jaiden Collins-Russell.
+I am a sophomore elementary education major at North Carolina A&T and a member of the North Carolina Teaching Fellows.
+I advocate for education, social justice, and artistic expression!

-I am an artist from New York City.
-Art flows through my veins, and I aim to create and write children's books for Black children and children of color.
-My short-term goal is to teach second grade for a couple of years, whereas my long-term goal is to become an illustrator for the New Yorker magazine.
+I was born in New York City and gained a love for art in pre-k.
+Art flows through my veins, and I aim to create and write children's books to represent our diverse world.
+My current goal is to graduate with my B.S. in Education and teach third grade, whereas my long-term goal is to become an illustrator for The New Yorker magazine.
 With my accomplishments and talents, I believe I am a strong candidate for any scholarship!

 Education